The Story Of The Edge

 “We Can’t.
 We are afraid.”

 “Come to the Edge”

 And they came.
 And they were pushed.

-“How did this all begin?”
-It is a long story that we tell in part, to some, and in full to others who have the time and the interest when visiting our Algonquin Park home.
-We tell this story, in the hope that it will inspire others to follow their bliss, their dreams, and their heart.
+“How did this all begin?” is a question we hear from many of our guests during their visit to our Algonquin Park home.
+It is a long story that we tell in part, to some, and in full to others who have the time and the interest.
+We tell this story, in the hope that it will inspire others to follow their bliss, follow their dreams, and follow their heart.

-Martha and Todd Lucier first came to Algonquin Park together on their honeymoon, in 1982.
-Living in Windsor, Ontario all of our lives we respected the magnificence and beauty of this place, and felt the immediate depth of nature’s touch.
-At the time, we didn’t know that we would one day call Algonquin Park our home.
+My husband Todd and I first came to Algonquin Park together on our honeymoon, in 1982.
+Having lived in Windsor, Ontario all our lives, we came to respect the magnificence and beauty of Algonquin and felt the immediate depth of nature’s touch.
+At the time we didn’t know that we would be revisiting the park and getting to know it more intimately, one day calling this place our home.

-“In 1995, we visited Algonquin Park once again while participating on an Outdoor Recreation program for 9 days, with the University of Windsor.
+Three years later, we visited Algonquin Park once again while participating on an Outdoor Recreation program for 9 days, with the University of Windsor.
 We left our 2-year-old twin daughters, for the first time.
 I remember crying on the entire 7-hour bus ride, feeling the pain of a mother separating for the first time from her children.
-I felt ripped, torn and shred, as we hugged and kissed them before boarding our bus to Algonquin Park.
+I felt torn and vulnerable, as we hugged and kissed them before boarding our bus to Algonquin Park.